jonEbird/artofmemory/README.md

 # Getting started

 See the [Environment Setup](CONTRIBUTING.md) section of the contributing guide for setup.
-Then try executing `play.py`:
+Then try executing `aom.py`:

-    ./play.py
+    ./aom.py

+There are different sub-commands or topics that can be covered.
+Each section should support a `--explain` option that helps the particular topic.

+## Person Place Object (PAO)

+Support PAO quizzing.
-You will also need to setup a `.artofmemory.conf` file in your home directory or in this local directory.
+For this you will need to setup a `.artofmemory.conf` file in your home directory.
 Its contents only requires a `[pao]` section consisting of numbers -to-> pao label.
 Basically this can be any values that you wish to be quizzed upon.

 Here is a starter example: